sblask-webextensions/webextension-skip-redirect/README.md

 you get redirected in a weird way when this add-on is enabled but not when it's disabled.

-After skipping, an indicator is shown on the toolbar button(which you can use to quickly enable/disable skipping) for a couple of seconds(see the add-on's preferences) and information about original and final information is shown in its tooltip.
+There is a toolbar button which you can use to quickly enable/disable skipping.
+The button displays an indicator for a couple of seconds(see the add-on's preferences) when a redirect is skipped and information about original and final link is shown in its tooltip.

 This add-on aims for similar functionality as the following add-ons but in a simpler and/or better documented way: